django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Your goal (#7)

 * Look at the dependencies of this app.
 Figure out which dependency had a recent change that introduced a security issue.
-* **Check your learning**: Send a private message to your small-group lead saying which dependency is vulnerable, and how to exploit it.
+* **Check your learning**: Send a private message to Willy / Jacinda or a team member who's completed this saying which dependency is vulnerable, and how to exploit it.

 * For hints, type '`s`'.

 Note:
 - Dependencies can be pinned to specific versions.
 The vulnerable dependency in this case is _not_ pinned to a specific version.
 - When the app installs itself, it downloads packages from [PyPI](https://pypi.python.org).
 - You may need to look at `thesite/thesite/urls.py` to figure out how to abuse the vulnerability.
-- Your small-group lead may ask you in what _version_ the security issue was introduced.
+- In which _version_ was the security vulnerability introduced?

 ---